Are you in the wrong council tax band?

 How do I check my council tax band?

-Yes, the initial check and case strength score are free with no sign-up required.
-Full reports start at £6.99 for the complete data analysis and PDF, or £39.99 for the Complete Challenge Bundle with pre-populated VOA challenge letter and evidence pack.
+The Quick Band Check is free with no sign-up required.
+Full reports start at £4.99 for the complete data analysis and PDF, or £29.99 for the Complete Challenge Bundle with pre-populated VOA challenge letter and evidence pack.

 How many homes are in the wrong council tax band?